NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 - It is treated as a C-Corp and issues a 1099, not a K-1 form.

-- It has a fast growing and investment grade GP with a vast drop-down inventory.
+- It has a fast-growing and investment-grade GP with a vast drop-down inventory.

 Risks

-The counterparties to NEP's long-term contracts are high-quality, investment grade utility companies.
+The counterparties to NEP's long-term contracts are high-quality, investment-grade utility companies.
 This is one reason NEP has such a low cost of capital.
 The other is the strength of its GP, NextEra Energy.

 Higher interest rates are a threat to all YieldCos, including NEP.
 However, companies that are growing their distributions the fastest will be less susceptible to multiple contraction as rates inevitably rise.